Skip to content

 ttm = float(self.ttm)

-if da is not None:
+if x0 is None:

 return None